Apple Maps vs Google Maps

 Here's what Apple's transport map looks like (right) compared to Google Maps (left).

 It also overlays the Map with the location of each tube line, so you can see the route they follow.
 This is especially important in London, as we mention above, because the London Tube map isn't geographically accurate so many tourists find themselves lost wandering around London.

 Throughout testing, we expected to find that Google trumped Apple in every category, as it did when we first compared the two in 2012.
-This isn't entirely true, though - Apple Maps has vastly improved since it was first launched and now we conclude the turn-by-turn navigation is a lot better than Google's offering.
+But this isn't entirely true: Apple Maps has vastly improved since it was first launched and we now feel the turn-by-turn navigation is better than Google's offering.

 While there are areas that both Google and Apple can improve on, we're certain that using Apple Maps won't direct you to drive into the Thames, and that most of the initial issues have been fixed.